liliana-lasave/Liliana-Lasave-Codes/README.md

 # Lasave_Programme
-"A collection of simple C programs focusing on fundamental programming concepts."
+"A collection of simple programs focusing on fundamental programming concepts."